smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Communicating Routing Table Information over SACCP
 --------------------------------------------------

 As described above, SAMP relies on Routing Table information being available on all relevant Retransmitting Nodes.
 To ensure that this information is transmitted in secure manner, it SHOULD be transmitted by an upper-layer secure (and guaranteed-delivery) protocol such as SACCP.
-As described above, this doesn't create a chichen-and-egg problem, as each Retransmitting Node can be accessed via SAMP regardless of Routing Tables present (or even badly broken) on the Retransmitting Node in question; and as soon as Retransmitting Node can be accessed via SAMP - upper-layer protocol such as SACCP can be used to update Routing Table on the Retransmitting Node.
+As described above, this doesn't create a chicken-and-egg problem, as each Retransmitting Node can be accessed via SAMP regardless of Routing Tables present (or even badly broken) on the Retransmitting Node in question; and as soon as Retransmitting Node can be accessed via SAMP - upper-layer protocol such as SACCP can be used to update Routing Table on the Retransmitting Node.

 Technically, protocol for communicating Routing Table information is not a part of SAMP.
 However, in this section we provide an example implementation of such protocol over SACCP_PHY_AND_ROUTING_DATA packets.